Andrew has extensive experience in the provision of advice and conduct of litigation for insurers.

 Lawyers are commonly in love with the familiar routine of legal process.
 They ‘build’ files at significant cost.
 Andrew believes that clients have no interest in legal process but rather want results.
 They want good results and quick outcomes which are within expectations.

 Andrew has an excellent understanding of the law but is not distracted by it.
 He blends practical actions with legal knowledge to cut through the nonsense and find the solution.

-Andrew has been recognised in The Best Lawyers in Australia in personal injury litigation and product liability litigation.
+Andrew has been recognised in The Best Lawyers in Australia in Insurance Law, Personal Injury Litigation and Product Liability Litigation every year since 2018.
 He is also a preeminent public liability lawyer in Victoria in Doyle’s Guide to the Australian Legal Profession.